tudor1204/GoogleCloudPlatform/CONTRIBUTING.md

 Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
 Once we receive it, we'll be able to accept your pull requests.
+You can visit <https://cla.developers.google.com/> to confirm your current agreements or to sign a new one.

 ## Contributing a patch

-1. Submit an issue describing your proposed changes.
+1. [Submit an issue](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/issues/new) describing your proposed changes.
 1. The repo owner will respond to your issue promptly.
 Once accepted:
 1. Sign a Contributor License Agreement (see details above) if you haven't done so.
 1. Fork the repo, develop and test your code changes.